 Step 6: Explore Locales

-Step 7: Write a Memorable Ending
+Step 7: Give a Memorable Ending to your Murder Mystery

 You can also end it in such a way where the sleuth does not solve the mystery, but there are enough clues for others to do so.
 Or you can leave some unanswered questions for your readers to ponder.